lemonlawaz/lemonlawaz.github.io/lemonlaws/arkansas.md

 **Arkansas Lemon Law 4-90-402.** Legislative determinations and intent.

->The Arkansas General Assembly recognizes that a motor vehicle is a major consumer acquisition and that a defective motor vehicle undoubtedly creates a hardship for the consumer.
+The Arkansas General Assembly recognizes that a motor vehicle is a major consumer acquisition and that a defective motor vehicle undoubtedly creates a hardship for the consumer.
 The Arkansas General Assembly further recognizes that a duly franchised motor vehicle dealer is an authorized service agent of the manufacturer.
 It is the intent of the Arkansas General Assembly that a good faith motor vehicle warranty complaint by a consumer be resolved by the manufacturer within a specified period of time.
 It is further the intent of the Arkansas General Assembly to provide the statutory procedures whereby a consumer may receive a replacement motor vehicle, or a full refund, for a motor vehicle which cannot be brought into conformity with the warranty provided for in this subchapter.
 However, nothing in this subchapter shall in any way limit the rights or remedies which are otherwise available to a consumer under any other law.

 **History.
 Acts 1993, No. 285, ?
 2; 1993, No. 297, ?
 2.**

 **Arkansas Lemon Law 4-90-403.** Definitions.

->As used in this subchapter, unless the context otherwise requires:
+As used in this subchapter, unless the context otherwise requires:

-  1. "Calendar day" means any day of the week other than a legal holiday; <br>
+  1. "**Calendar day**" means any day of the week other than a legal holiday; <br>
-  2. "Collateral charges" means those additional charges to a consumer wholly incurred as a result of the acquisition of the motor vehicle.
+  2. "**Collateral charges**" means those additional charges to a consumer wholly incurred as a result of the acquisition of the motor vehicle.
 For the purposes of this subchapter, collateral charges include, but are not limited to, manufacturer-installed or agent-installed items, earned finance charges, sales taxes, title charges, and charges for extended warranties provided by the manufacturer, its subsidiary, or agent; <br>
-  3. "Condition" means a general problem that may be attributable to a defect in more than one (1) part; <br>
+  3. "**Condition**" means a general problem that may be attributable to a defect in more than one (1) part; <br>
-  4. "Consumer" means the purchaser or lessee, other than for the purposes of lease or resale, of a new or previously untitled motor vehicle, or any other person entitled by the terms of the warranty to enforce the obligations of the warranty during the duration of the motor vehicle quality assurance period, provided the purchaser has titled and registered the motor vehicle as prescribed by law; <br>
+  4. "**Consumer**" means the purchaser or lessee, other than for the purposes of lease or resale, of a new or previously untitled motor vehicle, or any other person entitled by the terms of the warranty to enforce the obligations of the warranty during the duration of the motor vehicle quality assurance period, provided the purchaser has titled and registered the motor vehicle as prescribed by law; <br>
-  5. "Incidental charges" means those reasonable costs incurred by the consumer, including, but not limited to, towing charges and the costs of obtaining alternative transportation which are directly caused by the nonconformity or nonconformities which are the subject of the claim, but shall not include loss of use, loss of income, or personal injury claims;
+  5. "**Incidental charges**" means those reasonable costs incurred by the consumer, including, but not limited to, towing charges and the costs of obtaining alternative transportation which are directly caused by the nonconformity or nonconformities which are the subject of the claim, but shall not include loss of use, loss of income, or personal injury claims;
-  6. "Lease price" means the aggregate of:
+  6. "**Lease price**" means the aggregate of:

   >A. The lessor's actual purchase costs;